-Agape Hospice
+Agape Hospice (Nursing)

 Scholarship will be awarded in the fall semester for one academic year to a nursing student.
-Students must reapply each year for the scholarship.
 Candidates must maintain a cumulative GPA of 2.75 in order to keep the scholarship.
 Grades will be reviewed at the end of the fall semester.

-Arnold and Carolyn Bates Endowed Scholarship
+Arnold and Carolyn Bates Endowed Scholarship (Patient Care Technician)